kulics/koral/book-en/document.md

 Integers don't satisfy our needs for numbers, and we often need to deal with decimals.

-In Feel, the default decimal is of type `Float`, which can represent floating-point data.
+In K, the default decimal is of type `Float`, which can represent floating-point data.

 E.g: